 On May 19, the Ontario Court of Justice held an intake court to reschedule all matters that had been adjourned due to COVID-19, with some exceptions.
-The Court has adjourned many of its intake court dates to June and July, which will be attended via teleconference.
-They recently announced that they will be hearing Case Conferences and Settlement Conferences, but will not be hearing new matters at this time, unless they are urgent in nature.
+The Court had adjourned many of its intake court dates to June, July and August.
+For non-urgent child protection (CYFSA) and family matters, many of these intake court dates will again be adjourned to dates in September, October and November 2020.
+The OCJ recently announced that they will be hearing Case Conferences and Settlement Conferences, but still will not be hearing new Applications at this time, unless they are urgent in nature.
 You can read the Notices from the Ontario Court of Justice here: https://www.ontariocourts.ca/ocj/covid-19

 What is considered “urgent”?

 In the past, someone denying access to a child was typically not considered urgent (even though it could be considered serious) because if a parent was wrongfully withholding a child, the other party could initiate a court proceeding and schedule a Conference date (the required step before bringing a Motion).
 However, because of COVID-19, suspending access to a parent can now be considered an urgent matter, because parents may not be able to initiate the standard court proceeding to have their child returned.
 Exposing a child to a risk of COVID-19 can also be considered urgent, but you will need to present proof of how the other parent/caregiver is exposing the child(ren) to this risk.
 General concerns due to normal access or the other party’s line of work are not sufficient reasons to deny access.

 The courts have very different opinions than the public on what they consider urgent.
 For example, wrongful withholding of a child may not be considered urgent if it began before the COVID-19 pandemic, and you did not take immediate action.